Valley Nordkapp

 The result is a boat that tracks very well, and is still fast and can carry a lot, the only issue then being that it wasn't very maneuverable.
 The original Nordkapp then became HS.
 More recently further development was undertaken to increase the waterline breadth of the standard hull for more initial stability and use the now generally accepted lifting skeg to counter weathercocking when needed - this boat is called the Nordkapp Jubilee".

 According to the Nordkapp page of their 1985 brochure, Valley offered 12 variants of the Nordkapp in those early days.
-(Thanks to Arnold Kuiter for the .pdf).
+(Thanks to Arnold Kuiter for the .pf).
 You could have a basic boat with no hatches and the original hull design (an SS - Standard deck / Standard hull) or a pair of hatches and either the standard or modified hulls (HS or HM - Hatches / Standard or Modified hull).
 If you wanted a "large, racing style cockpit with a sliding seat", that too could be yours with the designation L. There was even an R variant, that having a hull fitted with an inbuilt understern rudder.

 Nordkapp LR - "Long cockpit with sliding (racing) seat - built in understern rudder"